Estimated reading time: 11 minutes

 Your vape can taste burnt because of accumulated residue on your coil, or because coil or wicking have expired.
 It can also happen because vape juice is too VG-heavy.
 Other reasons for burnt tastes include not priming a new coil, vaping at high power, or low juice levels.

 Dry hits are the most unpleasant example of burnt tastes that can come out of your e cig.
 A dry hit is a sudden strong, chemically blast of burnt cotton, plastic or metal that makes you splutter or choke.
 Much like a wicked vape witch, a dry hit is usually accompanied by a puff of acrid smoke and a loud crackling sound.

-Dry hits happen because part of your wick is bone dry (i.e. not saturated with liquid).
-They can also arise when some parts of your vape coil wire are heating up much faster than others, hence the awful burnt taste.
+Dry hits often happen because part of your wick is bone dry (i.e. not saturated with liquid).
+They can also occur when some parts of your vape coil wire are heating up much faster than others, hence the awful burnt taste.

 Solutions: prevent or eliminate burnt tastes and dry vape hits